 What is a UPS?

 Unfortunately, these systems, while low maintenance, aren’t “set it and forget it.”
 Over time, like any battery, they lose their charge and may begin to leak acid or even swell.
-If a power outage does happen there is the risk that there won’t be enough time to shut down the systems properly or last the duration of the failure.
-Any time that your servers don’t have power is money lost out of your pocket.
-It simply isn’t the cost of no power that should be the concern for your business; it is the cost of the potential data loss and recovery time.
-This is assuming the power failure doesn’t wreck any hardware in the meantime.
+If a power outage does happen there is a risk that there won’t be enough time to shut down the systems properly or that it will last the duration of the failure.
+Downtime costs money and data loss and recovery takes a lot of downtime.

 Why should I maintain it?

 Quick scenario; its payroll, the power goes out and you haven’t been maintaining your UPS.
 All of the data is on the server (which does not get the opportunity to shut down properly) and is corrupted.
-Imagine the financial impact, impact on the employees, and on the corporate image.
-The small price to maintain the UPS pales in comparison.
+Imagine the financial impact, the impact on the employees, and on the corporate image.

 Maintaining a UPS

-At least once a year, a UPS needs to be checked.
+Once a year the UPS needs to be checked.
 It is a small price to pay should anything happen.
 These checks usually take only a few minutes and the majority of the time, require no downtime.
 Should the battery need to be replaced, it is a quick swap and you’ll be up and running in an hour or less.